Colin O'Brady: Endurance and adventurer

 In June 2021, O'Brady summited Mount Everest alongside his wife, Jenna Besaw, completing her first summit of the mountain.
+In 2025, O'Brady is set to undertake a 2,000 mile solo unsupported crossing of Antarctica.
+It will be the part of a Netflix documentary.

 Personal life

 O'Brady is the son of Eileen Brady, businesswoman and politician who ran unsuccessfully for mayor of Portland, Oregon.
-O'Brady is married to Jenna Besaw.
+In 2017, O'Brady married Jenna Besaw.
+In 2024, he announced on Instagram that the couple had divorced following a period of separation.